SippyR/ComputerGraphics/README.md

-# ComputerGraphics
+# Computer Graphics CS6060
-This is my portfolio repository for the Computer Graphics Course
+Hello, my name is Ryan Sippy, and this is my portfolio repository for the Computer Graphics Course CS6060.